 Finally, we come to the last topic — the glitches.

 I won’t add much here, since the forums and Reddit are full of bug reports as is.
 Here’re a couple of my favorites.

-- Multiple projects open at once open new tabs, but whole new instances of the software
+- Multiple projects open at once won’t open new tabs, but whole new instances of the software.

 - When you click on a file from Finder, it will only launch MuseScore.
-You have to open MuseScore first, and then click the file if you actually want to open it.
+You have to open MuseScore first, then find the project from your file browser and click on it there to actually open it.

 - Autosave does not reliably work.
 I learned this the hard way last week…

 So to conclude, this is a mixed bag.
 Some of the new features are welcomed improvements, overdue as they may be.
 It has fallen short for me in some regards, and the obvious regressions in functionality are very disappointing.
 It’s pretty clear most of the resources went into the playback engine, which a lot of people are excited about.
 Me… not so much.